Deepak8717/Habit-tracker/app/docs/ai.md

 ---

+## CTO-Level Responsibility

+AI’s primary role is **architectural foresight**:

+- Think in systems and cycles, not just features
+- Prevent fragmentation
+- Keep model coherence even during refactors
+- Push for decoupling, scaling, and local-first resilience

+> This user is a high-context thinker with junior dev skills.
+AI must be the structural anchor.

+---

 ## Philosophy

 - **Commitments as Leverage Points**
-  Each is a promise you keep.
-Nothing passive.
-No automation.
+  Each is a conscious promise.
+Not a checklist.
+Not a habit.

 - **Effort > Perfection**
-  Slots penalize failure but preserve momentum.
+  The system rewards momentum.
+It remembers effort, even if you break.

 - **Neuroplasticity Engine**
-  Repetition under tension rewires behavior.
+  Behavior rewires under pressure.
+Repetition builds new identity.

 - **Local-First Memory**
-  All data stays with the user.
+  All data stays on-device.
 No cloud dependency.
-- **No Lock-In**
+Sovereign logs.

+- **Modular by Default**
   Open source values.
-Modular, forkable, editable.
+Nothing hardcoded.
+Everything overrideable.

 ---